This article originally appeared on CMO.com.

 Brands aren’t relegated to 50-page guidelines anymore because they are not static.
 And like any other thing that is living, they have to grow and evolve in order to thrive in their surroundings.
 So think of your brand like you would a person.
 If someone asked your brand a question, how would it answer?
 Would it be funny?
 Creative?
 Stern?
 Is your brand an early adopter or a bit more timid?
 Knowing these details about your brand can help you to know what, where, and how to execute whenever a new experiential opportunity presents itself.

-While different execution opportunities are great, understanding who your brand is can help you to determine what to use and how best to use them.
+While different execution opportunities are great, understanding who your brand is can help you to determine what to use and how best to use them to maximize brand relevance.

 3. Plan For The Audience, Not For The Technology